 Origins of the Emerald cut diamond trace back to the 1500s when stonecutters had originally created this cut for Emerald Gemstones.

 This shape became popular as its reduced pressure during the cutting process meant it prevented chips in the gems.
 The term Emerald wasn’t used until the 1920’s art deco movement when it saw an increase in popularity.
 Previous to this it was called the ‘Table’ and ‘Multi-faceted Table’ cut.

 - Usually has 57 Facets, though this varies on the number of rows on the Crown and Pavilion.

 - An Emerald cut typically has 25 facets on the Crown, 8 on the Girdle and 24 which make up the Pavilion.

-- Its ideal ratio ranges from 1.3 to 1.5 - this depends on the taste for the customer.
+- Its ideal ratio ranges from 1.3 to 1.5 - this depends on the taste of the customer.
 A 1.4 ratio is considered ideal/most popular.
-Those who wish to have a more square shape opt for a lower ratio, whereas people who prefer the more rectangle shape opt for a higher ratio.
+Those who wish to have a more square shape opt for a lower ratio, whereas people who prefer a more rectangular shape opt for a higher ratio.